schultek/dart_mappable/packages/dart_mappable/README.md

 ---

-`dart_mappable` covers all basic features *(from/to json, == override, hashCode, toString(), copyWith)* while adding new or improved support for advances use-cases including **generics, inheritance and polymorphism, customization** and more.
+`dart_mappable` covers all basic features *(from/to json, == override, hashCode, toString(), copyWith)* while adding new or improved support for advanced use-cases including **generics, inheritance and polymorphism, customization** and more.

 - 🎁 **Everything included**: Serialization, Equality, ToString, CopyWith and more.